DFinDFIR/BannerWriter/README.md

 # BannerWriter.ps1
-This powershell script can be used to easily add a banner to any existing or new powershell script, there is a few example banners in the package.
+This powershell script can be used to add a banner (from a text file) to any existing or new powershell script, there is a few example banners in the package.

+By using a text file for the Banner, we dont need to worry about escaping special characters or extra work like that.

 There is a lot of "fluff" in here to add extra fun to the function.
 Please modify or take snippets from this script to suit your needs and enjoy.